bogzbonny/yeehaw/README.md

 ownership in the project whenever dynamic ownership is integrated in (more on that later!).

-Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in the work, as defined in the Apache-2.0 license, shall be Apache-2.0 license, without any additional terms or conditions.
+Any contribution you intentionally submit for inclusion in the work, as defined in the Apache-2.0 license, shall be Apache-2.0 license, without any additional terms or conditions.